 I work lots and carry stress in my belly.
 While some people get tight shoulders, I get a blown-up “air baby” bloated stomach, that doesn’t feel so awesome.
 It impacts how I feel, my energy, productivity, and bottom line, EVERYTHING else.
 So, Dr. Thalia ran some blood work and stool samples on me (ew I know, but it was really insightful).
-Then she suggested a very clear elimination diet (similar to the foods you can eat during our upcoming food challenge — launching this year in 2015).
+Then she suggested a very clear elimination diet (similar to the foods you can eat during our upcoming food challenge — launching in 2016).
 (BTW – if you are NOT on our email list, be sure to sign up here, so you can get the upcoming details).
 The goal for my detox was to remove foods that may possibly be irritating my digestive tract and slowly add certain foods back in to see how my body reacts.

 What did my detox consist of?

 |no starchy veggies/wheat/grain||yes to fresh lemon juice|

 |no fruit (dried or fresh)||yes to herbal tea|